arkeodev/image-text-extractor/README.md

-# ImageTextExtractor
+# Image Text Extractor

-An OCR application that extracts text from images using Langchain and Streamlit.
+An OCR application that extracts text from images.

 ## Features